MichalZak17/Self-Replicator/README.md

-Certainly!
-Here is an extended description for the readme.md file using more professional language:

 # Self-Replicator
 Overview
 Self-Replicator is a lightweight, open-source Python program designed to demonstrate the language's ability to self-replicate.
 Developed by Malvare17, this project is intended for educational and entertainment purposes only and is not intended to cause any harm to computer equipment.